Bookclubbers without boundaries in Nelson, New Zealand

 The lives of a London couple unravel after the wife survives a train derailment and notices a man following her.

 ☁ “The story of an unhappy man and his even unhappier wife – dismal but beautiful.
-Cleverly written and full of simple detail, it is a pleasure to read and evoked a lot of character sympathy.
-Few twists and turns along the way, too.” – Rachel
+Cleverly written and full of simple detail that I wanted to question or second guess on every page.
+Characters are expertly drawn and evoked much care and sympathy from me, but also a little bit of suspicion.
+There are clearly a few things going on and I wanted to examine every piece of new information.
+Loved the twists and turns along the way.” – Rachel

 —–